How to exercise when pregnant?

 Exercise Caution: Though the practice of regular exercise during your pregnancy is generally safe, pregnant women program should be aware of warning signs.
 If any of the following symptoms occur, stop exercising and contact your physician: unexplained abdominal pain; uterine contractions lasting 30 minutes once exercising stops; dizziness; insufficient weight gain (<2.2 lbs/month) during the last two trimesters; and vaginal bleeding.
 Other signs to watch for are decreased fetal activity, visual disturbances, or numbness in any part of the body.
 For some women, such as those with heart disease, blood clots, recent pulmonary embolism, or for those who have a "high-risk" pregnancy, exercise may not be recommended.
 In taking the complete medical history, your physician will determine if maternal conditions limit, or exclude, an exercise program.

-Pregnant?
-Find a personal trainer for motivation, injury prevention, greater strength & safe weight loss.
+Are you pregnant?
+Find a personal trainer today for motivation, injury prevention, exercise advice for pregnant women and post-partum moms, greater strength, and safe weight loss.
 Find a personal trainer for exercise advice.
-Simplefit personal services include personal training, fitness consulting, diet plan & exercise equipment advice.